tani/vim-jetpack/README.md

   - Let {PluginName} be a CamelCase of plugin name.
     Code to execute when the plugin is lazily loaded on demand with `User Jetpack{PluginName}Post` .
-    It is impossible to hook `packadd` for a lua plugin in Neovim, because Neovim does not load any files until the module is required.
+    It is impossible to hook `packadd` for a Lua plugin in Neovim, because Neovim does not load any files until the module is required.

     | plugin-name  | EventName  |